-The lowest scores for this project came from the high percentage of invasive plants and the lack of new native tree growth.
-The amount of surface fuels is due largely to the presence of cottonwood leaves as ground cover.
-The project scored best in the vertical structure metric, because there were multiple structure types present including high-structure forest.
-This is reflected in the vegetation polygon map, Figure 2, below.
+The lowest scores for this project came from the high percentage of invasive plants.
+The project scored best in the horizontal structure metric, because there were multiple structure types present including high-structure forest and in the native riparian tree regeneration metric, due largely to the cottonwood plantings the landowner has established.
+This is reflected in the vegetation polygon map, below.
 This site scored a 2.4 out of 4 overall, which is a "C" or "Fair" biotic rating.